The art of asking questions

 In fact, the neuroscience of learning has proven that asking open-ended, insightful questions such as “What would you do?” or “What opportunities do you see here?” triggers several astounding processes in the mind of the learner:

 Rewiring: The brain isn’t hardwired like electronic devices that use the same circuits to perform the same processes over and over.
 Neuroplasticity allows our brains to physically change their wiring to enable creative thinking and synthesis.
 Our neurons literally shift into new locations and form new pathways in our brain when we learn.
-Thought-provoking questions force our brains to develop new pathways and grow stronger for greater insight.
+Thought-provoking questions force our brains to develop new pathways and grow stronger for greater insights.

 Whole-brain involvement: The brain literally lights up when you ask a question instead of being provided with a solution or information.
 Following questioning, the entire brain gets busy and releases serotonin, the feel-good hormone that promotes relaxation.
 This complete involvement allows ideas to merge from all areas of the brain.
 It generates new thinking pathways and more comprehensive thoughts and creative ideas.